How do small businesses grow their customer base? Here’s what you need in order to successfully grow your business and bring in new customers.

 In addition to keeping active on social media, create a website.
 A website allows all of your business’s information to have a home base.
 Having a home base allows potential customers to gain information about your business’s prices, products, and vision.

 Websites, unlike social media, allow you to be creative.
-They give potential customers a feel your company, what they can expect, and how to get in touch with you.
+They give potential customers a feel for your company, what they can expect, and how to get in touch with you.
 You can also provide links to your social media pages which can allow customers to share information directly from your website to their own social media pages.

 On your website, encourage customers to leave reviews and make these reviews visible so that potential customers can not only trust your word but also repeat customers’ experiences.